Career Definition for Retail Salespersons

 Similar career options in this field include:

-Cashiers who work for gas stations, grocery stores, or retail establishments use electronic scanners and cash registers to process purchases, make change, or authenticate checks.
+Cashiers who work for gas stations, grocery stores, or retail establishments use electronic scanners and cash registers to process purchases, make a change, or authenticate checks.
 On-the-job training is usually required; additional requirements may include an understanding of basic math principles and a high school diploma.
-The BLS reports that the number job openings for cashiers will increase by just 2%, or slower than average, from 2014 through 2024.
-As of May 2015, cashiers earned median wages of $19,310 a year (www.bls.gov).
+The BLS reports that the number job openings for cashiers will decrease by just 1% from 2016 through 2026.
+As of May 2018, cashiers earned median wages of $22,430 a year (www.bls.gov).

 Customer Service Representatives

 Customer service representatives work for banks, call centers, credit card companies, and stores, and their responsibilities can include answering consumers' questions and resolving purchasing problems.
 In addition to a high school diploma, entry-level requirements include on-the-job training.
-According to the BLS, employment prospects for customer service representatives will grow by a faster-than-average rate of 10% from 2014 to 2024.
-Individuals who were employed in this position as of May 2015 were paid a median annual wage of $31,720 (www.bls.gov).
+According to the BLS, employment prospects for customer service representatives will grow by an average rate of 5% from 2016 to 2026.
+Individuals who were employed in this position as of May 2018 were paid a median annual wage of $33,750 (www.bls.gov).